jDelille/The-Stat-Bowl/README.md

 # The-Stat-Bowl
-The Stat Bowl is a website to view NFL games, QB stats, and expert picks
+The Stat Bowl is a website to view NFL games, QB stats, and expert picks This website is not designed for most mobile devices yet.

 Javascript | Node js | Express | Cors | Axios